Clouspace/Clouspace/README.md

 - 👋 Hi, I’m @Clouspace
-- 👀 I’m interested in Data Analyst, Python and UI/UX Design
+- 👀 I’m interested in Data Analyst and UI/UX Design
 - 🌱 I’m currently learning Python (Backend)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Interface design project and Data Analysis project
 - 📫 How to reach me ... oluseunsokunbi@gmail.com

 <!---